gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 AWS infrastructure reference
 ============================

-When the AWS cloud provider is selected, the HOP Command Line Interface tool (from here on, HOP CLI) will provision all the infrastructure needed for deploying the platform.
+When the AWS deployment target is selected, the HOP Command Line Interface tool (from here on, HOP CLI) will provision all the infrastructure needed for deploying the platform.

 Cloudformation
 --------------